haraka/Haraka/docs/plugins/auth/flat_file.md

 style formatting.

 Authentification methods are listed in the `[core]` section under `methods` parameter.
-You can list few authentification methods comma separated.
-Currently are only two methods supported : `CRAM-MD5` and `LOGIN`.
-Be aware, the LOGIN method is highly unsecure and can be used normaly only for local communication.
+You can list a few authentification methods comma separated.
+Currently only two methods are supported : `CRAM-MD5` and `LOGIN`.
+Be aware, the LOGIN method is highly unsecure and should be used only for local communication.
-We stronly recommend only `CRAM-MD5` to be used.
+We strongly recommend only `CRAM-MD5`.

 Example:
     [core]